What is SaaS Backup?

 Second, they offer an easy-to-recover option if you lose your device.
 If you need those files immediately, you can still download them or use them in a web application.

 Limitations of Sync and Share

-First, sync and share stores the same files on your hard drive as in the cloud.
+First, sync and share store the same files on your hard drive as in the cloud.
 If you accidentally delete a file or make a change to it, the actions occur in both locations.

-Second, sync and share only works with files.
+Second, sync and share only work with files.
 If something happens to your hard drive, you can’t restore applications and operating system settings.
 File recovery allows you to download documents, spreadsheets, music, and images.
-However, it does not make a full image of your hard drive that will enable you to use a bootable media for complete restoration.
+However, it does not make a full image of your hard drive that will enable you to use bootable media for complete restoration.